nakshatrasinghh/ML-Docker/README.md

 **```docker build -t mobile-classification-v3:latest . ```**

 Docker [build command](https://docs.docker.com/engine/reference/commandline/build/) will build the docker image for us, `docker build -t <image-name>:<tag> .`, here -t stands for tag.
 Tag is used to version the docker images in deployement phase.
-The  default tag is latest. **Make sure you are in the working directly of the project.**
+The  default tag is latest. **Make sure you are in the working directory of the project.**

 **```docker run --name mobile-classification-test --rm mobile-classification-v3:latest```**